-While most of the effort in the literature is focused on the UV modifications of quantum theory due to gravity, our analysis shows that IR modifications naturally arise when we unify general relativity and quantum theory.
+While most of the effort in the literature is focused on the UV modifications of quantum theory due to gravity, our analysis shows that IR modifications naturally arise when unifying general relativity and quantum theory.
 The results have direct implications for the entanglement entropy of fields.
 The entanglement entropy of free quantum fields is divergent, and the divergence is commonly thought of as UV origin~\cite{2010-Das.etal-Book,2013-Braunstein.etal-JHEP}.
 However, exploiting an inherent scaling symmetry of entanglement entropy, it was shown that the cause of divergence of entanglement entropy is due to zero modes~\cite{2014-Mallayya.etal-PRD,2020-Chandran.Shanki-PRD,2021-Jain.etal-PRD}.
-Interestingly, this scaling symmetry is present in most well-known systems starting from the two-coupled harmonic oscillator to quantum scalar fields in spherically symmetric spacetime.
-However, one of the key missing ingredients in the earlier analyses is the identification of the IR cut-off to obtain a finite value of the entanglement entropy.
+Interestingly, this scaling symmetry is present in most well-known systems, from the two-coupled harmonic oscillator to quantum scalar fields in spherically symmetric space-time.
+However, one of the key ingredients that need to be added in the earlier analyses is the identification of the IR cut-off to obtain a finite value of the entanglement entropy.
 The current study provides a systematic way of introducing such a cut-off in the analysis.
 This is currently under investigation.

-Our result has important implications for black hole thermodynamics.
+Our result has significant implications for black hole thermodynamics.
 Because of Hawking radiation, the black hole loses mass through its radiation and becomes hotter.
 As the mass of the black hole decreases, the infrared corrections will become appreciable and might modify the final stages of black hole evaporation.

-Our analysis systematically shows that the corrections are connected to the curvature scale in the problem.
-However, we have not identified the exact curvature scalar.
+Our rigorous analysis systematically shows that the corrections are intricately connected to the curvature scale in the problem.
+However, we have yet to identify the exact curvature scalar.
 From the four --- AdS, dS, Schwarzschild, and Geon --- space-times, we speculate that the corrections are proportional to the square root of the Kretschmann scalar.
-Therefore, one needs to look into ways to identify the scalar invariant.
+Therefore, one needs to delve deeper into ways to identify the scalar invariant.
 This is currently under investigation.

-Our analysis can be extended to spin-1/2 particles as the embedded spacetime is flat.
-However, we need to find the matching representation from the modified position-momentum commutation relation.
+Our analysis can be extended to spin-1/2 particles as the embedded space-time is flat.
+However, we must find the matching representation from the modified position-momentum commutation relations.
 This is currently under investigation.